-Genesis 1:27 "God created man in His own image, in the image of God He created him, male and female He created them."
-1 Corinthians 6:19-20 "Your body is a temple of the Holy Spirit."
+"Your body is a temple of the Holy Spirit."
 God dwells within you.
-John 14:23 "Jesus answered, "Whoever loves me will keep my word, and my Father will love him, and we will come to him and make our dwelling with him."
+"Jesus answered, "Whoever loves me will keep my word, and my Father will love him, and we will come to him and make our dwelling with him."